cloudnative-pg/cloudnative-pg/docs/src/controller.md

-Stateful applications are usually managed with the [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller, which creates and reconciles a set of Pods built from the same specification and assigns them a sticky identity.
+Stateful applications are usually managed with the [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller, which creates and reconciles a set of Pods built from the same specification, and assigns them a sticky identity.

-CloudNativePG, instead of relying on the `StatefulSet` controller to manage the PostgreSQL instances, implements its own custom controller.
+CloudNativePG implements its own custom controller to manage PostgreSQL instances, instead of relying on the `StatefulSet` controller.
-While bringing more complexity to the implementation, this design choice provided the operator with more flexibility on how we manage the cluster while being transparent on the topology of PostgreSQL clusters.
+While bringing more complexity to the implementation, this design choice provides the operator with more flexibility on how we manage the cluster, while being transparent on the topology of PostgreSQL clusters.

 Like many choices in the design realm, different ones lead to other compromises.
-The following sections discuss a few points where we believe this design choice has made the implementation of CloudNativePG more reliable and easy to understand.
+The following sections discuss a few points where we believe this design choice has made the implementation of CloudNativePG more reliable, and easier to understand.

 ## Primary Instances versus Replicas